tushar20008/Scripting/README.md

 Goal : Auto apply for jobs using the site's easyapply feature.

 Limitation : Does not apply for jobs with external links.

+# Contact
+Please email any questions or comments to tusharanand20008@gmail.com.